dials/dials/doc/sphinx/advanced_tutorial.rst

 Find Spots
 ^^^^^^^^^^

-The first "real" task in any DIALS processing will be the spot finding - while there are plenty of options the defaults often seem to do sensible things.
+The first "real" task in any DIALS processing will be the spot finding.
+Here we tweak the minimum spot size (min_spot_size=3) and use multiple processors to speed up the spot-finding (nproc=4).

 ::

-  dials.find_spots datablock.json
+  dials.find_spots datablock.json min_spot_size=3 nproc=4

-This will just report the number of spots found - guess we could probably write some more interesting output.
+This will just report the number of spots found.

 ::

+  The following parameters have been modified:

+  spotfinder {
+    mp {
+      nproc = 8
+    }
+    filter {
+      min_spot_size = 3
+    }
+  }
+  input {
+    datablock = datablock.json
+  }

   Configuring spot finder from input parameters
   --------------------------------------------------------------------------------